kubernetes/enhancements/keps/sig-network/4004-deprecate-kube-proxy-version/README.md

 - Add a test to `TestVersionInfo` in `pkg/kubelet/nodestatus` to see if FeatureGate behaves as expected when it is turned on or off.
 - If DisableNodeKubeProxyVersion FeatureGate is enabled:
+  - `status.nodeInfo.kubeProxyVersion` will remain unset if it is initially unset.
-  - `status.nodeInfo.kubeProxyVersion` will be empty.
+  - `status.nodeInfo.kubeProxyVersion` will be cleared if it is set.
 - Else:
-  - `status.nodeInfo.kubeProxyVersion` will be not empty .
+  - `status.nodeInfo.kubeProxyVersion` will be set to the same value as `status.nodeInfo.kubeletVersion`

 ##### Integration tests